designsecurity/progpilot/README.md

 		]
 }
 ```
-See more available options in the [corresponding chapter about specify an analyze](./doc/SPECIFY_ANALYZE.md)
+See more available options in the [corresponding chapter about specifying an analyze](./doc/SPECIFY_ANALYZE.md)

 ## Development
 [Learn more](./doc/DEV.md) about the development of Progpilot